Gravity Payments

 Why is Liquidity Important for a Small Business?

-Consider this example: a local jewellery store was burglarized and lost a lot of valuable inventory.
+Consider this example: a local jewelry store was burglarized and lost a lot of valuable inventory.
 While the owner had insurance on the stolen items, she had to wait several months for the claim to be processed.

-Until then, the jewellery store still needed cash to pay rent, staff, and other expenses.
+Until then, the jewelry store still needed cash to pay rent, staff, and other expenses.
 Due to years of meticulous planning, however, the store owner had set aside enough cash reserves, along with access to multiple lines of credit, to fund the business for at least six months.
 This allowed the store to continue operations while waiting for the insurance proceeds.

 Improve Your Liquidity Position with Gravity Capital